jasonblanchard/di-notebook/README.md

   - writer.go   <- interface for write operations.
 Accepts various arg shapes and returns DTO types defined in app.
   - postgres    <- concrete reader/writer store types for postgres.
 Holds logic for creating DB connections and logic for querying

+TODO:
+- Use go-migrate to run migrations, use github source + tag in cluster job
+- Use buildpack instead of dockerfile